pinetcht/pinetcht/README.md

 I'm Pine, a senior majoring in CS and Linguistics from Pomona College!
 I love learning languages and listening to music.
 I hope to work with Natural Language Processing projects, make cool apps with Spotify, and create software that facilitates language learning!

 ## Projects and Background 🎯
-🔭 I’m currently working on: P-laylist, song recommendations made better.
+🔭 I’m currently working on: my personal website!

 🌱 I’m currently learning Database Systems!